TinkerDieter/FCC-SurveyForm/ReadMe.md

 This project is a single survey form.
 It's theme is the ~~Imperial Army~~ of the Star Wars universe, and how it can be improved.
 The target user is an Imperial citizen.

 12.03.2021, 00:00 : Changed theme to Galactic Citizen survey, how to improve the Galactic Empire.

-Started on 11.03.2021, 22:51, ReadMe last updated 12.03.2021, 00:00
+Gave up on making it look nice, need to practice on other projects.
+Need to work on CSS fundamentals.
+12.03.2021, 10:14 Started on 11.03.2021, 22:51, ReadMe last updated 12.03.2021, 00:00

 Info from FCC (crossed out user stories are satisfied):